hirmer21to/angular_lernapp/_Probleme-und-Vorschlaege.md

 };
 ```
 -> I had the same compiler error, but after restarting the application everything worked fine; maybe a bug?
 Because [Time](https://angular.io/api/common/Time) is definitely part of the Angular API.

+-> I had no problems so the bug seems to be fixed

 **Status**